Straight to the Point

 The air fryer baskets either had inserts that locked into the base via their handles or perforated shelves that sat at the bottom of the baskets.
 If the former, the handle and basket had to feel secure (no wobbling!); if the latter, the inserts had to have larger silicone bumpers so that they didn’t slide out of the basket when tilted.

-Air fryer toaster ovens on the other hand are basically toaster ovens with included perforated baskets that span the length of the ovens.
+Air fryer toaster ovens on the other hand are basically toaster ovens with perforated/mesh baskets that span the length of the ovens.
 In the case of the air fryer toaster oven version of our favorite toaster oven from Breville, the company says it has "super convection" which bumps its convection fan up a faster speed to "ensure fast and even heat distribution."
 When we tested air fryer toaster ovens, we found while they all air-fried well, they were tougher to use and much messier than standalone air fryers.
 However, air fryer toaster ovens can hold more food (you could fit six portions of protein easily) and, depending on what model you buy, can also be great toaster ovens.
 So, they’re more versatile.
 Of course, air fryer toaster ovens are costlier than air fryers.

 The Criteria: What to Look for in an Air Fryer

 The best air fryers are equipped with large baskets, make well-browned, crispy food, have handles that stay cool to the touch, and have intuitive controls.
-Other qualities that were helpful, but not 100% necessary: a knob that allowed you to easily adjust the time and temperature and the ability to change the temperature in 5-degree increments.
+Other qualities that were helpful, but not 100% necessary: a knob that allowed you to easily adjust the time and temperature and the ability to change the temperature in five-degree increments.

 Our Favorite Air Fryers